-Even in the manufacturing and industrial space — where relationships and word-of-mouth referrals kept companies going for so long — content marketing is the most effective way to drive high-quality leads and dream customers to your website.
+Even in the manufacturing and industrial space — where relationships and word-of-mouth referrals kept companies going for so long — content marketing is part of an effective strategy to drive high-quality leads and dream customers to your website.

 Beyond being the best way to connect with your prospects, content is key (literally) for SEO and improving your positioning across search engines.
-It also allows you to further develop your brand.
+It also allows you to develop your brand further.
 Ask yourself: What do you want your business to be known for?
 What message and tone do you want to convey to your prospects?
 Who do you want your audience to include?

 A great place to start is to determine a few personas for your customers.
 Throughout the buying process, consider which types of people you interact with or market to.
 These different roles should each become a target persona — or a representation of your ideal buyer based on their buying habits and existing market research.

-To do this, think about their top priorities, their stress points, and their overall buying habits.
+To do this, think about their top priorities, stress points, and overall buying habits.
 As you develop your content, keep these characteristics in mind as if you were speaking to them directly.
-While reading content that targets them specifically and speaks to their individual needs, these personas — and the people behind them — will more easily connect with your material… and your business.
+While reading content that targets them specifically and speaks to their individual needs, these personas — and the people behind them — will connect with your material and your business more easily.

 Going back to the personas we just discussed, you should test out different kinds of content to see which are most effective at reaching your target audience.
 There’s no one-size-fits-all, so try having a little fun with it — no one wants to read the same things all the time!

 No manufacturing company is too specific for content marketing.
 Even if your business focuses on a highly specific, technical field, your target customers (and personas) are out there.
 This means there are readers who are interested in learning more about your field, your business, and your offerings.
 We also highly recommend utilizing CAD assets to drive lead generation.
 CAD and BIM files are critical lead generation pieces for manufacturers of standard components and convert leads 2x more sales opportunities — learn more here.

-But if you’re just starting to implement content marketing for your business, I’d recommend starting with freelance writers before hiring someone to permanently join your team.
-There are a number of online platforms that can connect you with a skilled writer, including Upwork.
-I’d recommend building a relationship with a select few freelancers (especially if your marketing budget is small) so the writers have an opportunity to develop a better understanding of your business rather than alternating between a number of different writers.
+But if you’re just starting to implement content marketing for your business, we recommend building a relationship with a select few freelancers (especially if your marketing budget is small) so the writers have an opportunity to develop a better understanding of your business rather than alternating between a number of different writers.

 You want to make sure you include enough information to provide value to your reader (and optimize for search engines), but you don’t want to make your pieces so lengthy that the reader loses interest halfway through.
-The constant fear of “TL;DR” is a big consideration in content development.
+The constant fear of "too long, didn't read" is a big consideration in content development.

-You’ll see results!
-But it won’t happen overnight.
-It’s a strategy that takes some time and energy investment, but it will help you to establish your company as an industry thought leader and get your name out to new prospects.
+Providing the right content at the right time will produce real results.
+It’s a strategy that takes some time, planning, and investment, but it will help you to establish your company as an industry thought leader and get your name out to new prospects.

 Did you find this useful?